Resources

 Early DEI was mostly informed by affirmative action and equal employment legislation like Title VII of the Civil Rights Act of 1964, the Equal Pay Act of 1963, and the Age Discrimination in Employment Act of 1967.

-One early business leader in DEI was the coffee chain, Starbucks.
 As early as 1988, Starbucks became one of the first employers to champion a diverse workforce by offering full health benefits to all of its employees, including coverage for same-sex domestic partners.
 In 1996, the first Starbucks LGBTQ partner group formed, eventually becoming the Starbucks Pride Partner Network which grew globally to include thousands of partners.

 Where we are today

-Though newer DEI strategies are nowhere near perfect, there's a larger emphasis on the overall impact, importance, and effectiveness of DEI initiatives in the workplace.
+Though newer DEI programs are nowhere near perfect, there's a larger emphasis on the overall impact, importance, and effectiveness of DEI initiatives in the workplace.
 Research has been done into the myriad benefits of DEI, the effects of DEI on mental health in the workplace, and evidence-based approaches to inclusivity.

-At large organizations like LinkedIn, NetHealth, and Salesloft, Employee Resource Groups (ERGs) bring team members together based on shared identities and help promote a company culture of belonging.
+At large organizations like LinkedIn, NetHealth, and SalesLoft, Employee Resource Groups (ERGs) bring team members together based on shared identities and help promote a company culture of belonging.

 "Organizations need to challenge our collective thinking on ERGs.
 ERG's are not clubs, extra curricular work or hobbies.
 Fighting the status quo is a choice, a hard choice to make.
 Providing ERGs prevents feelings of isolation and offers chances to take action by empowering groups to use their voice.
 It says that we as a company are open to learning and doing something about the lack of equity in society that leaks into the workplace.
 ERGs are strategic cultural advocates, retention tools, and resources that help educate companies." - Cherie Caldwell, Head of DEI (Salesloft)